MusicBuddyApp/MusicBuddy/README.md

 **Required Features**

-- [ ] Display Trending music and genres.
+- [x] Display Trending music and genres.
-- [ ] User is able to search for a specific song.
+- [x] User is able to search for a specific artist.
-- [ ] App displays information about that song such as: lyrics, artist, song name.
+- [x] App plays a small portion of the song

 **Optional Features**